LVP SQL

 The SELECT DISTINCT command returns only distinct (different) values in the result set.

-The LIMIT, SELECT TOP or ROWNUM command is used to specify the number of records to return.
+The TOP command is used to specify the number of records to return starting at the top of the dataset.

 Selects the first X percent of the records matched by the query.